farcaster-project/farcaster-node/README.md

 With those commands and farcasterd logs you should be able to follow your swaps.

-Checkout the documentaion on [how to use the node](#usage) to see how to make and take offers.
+Checkout the documentaion on [how to use the node](#usage) to learn how to make and take offers.

 ### Run with docker

-If you did use Docker you are already all setup.
-If you didn't run `docker-compose up -d` yet you can do it, the node and the wallet are now running and you can interact with `farcasterd` container using the cli with
+If you did use Docker you are already all set up.
+Run `docker-compose up -d` if you haven't yet, and the node and the wallet will start running.
+You can interact with `farcasterd` container using the cli via

 ```
 docker-compose exec farcasterd swap-cli info
 ```

-Commands you should know: `swap-cli info` gives a genaral overview of the node, `swap-cli ls` lists the ongoing swaps and `swap-cli progress <swap_id>` give the state of a given swap.
+Commands you should know: `swap-cli info` gives a genaral overview of the node, `swap-cli ls` lists the ongoing swaps and `swap-cli progress <swap_id>` gives the state of a given swap.

-With those commands and farcasterd logs (attach to the log with `docker-compose logs -f --no-log-prefix farcasterd`) you should be able to follow your swaps.
+With those commands and farcasterd logs (attach to the log with `docker-compose logs -f --no-log-prefix farcasterd`), you should be able to follow your swaps.

-Checkout the documentaion on [how to use the node](#usage) to see how to make and take offers.
+Check out the documentaion on [how to use the node](#usage) to learn how to make and take offers.

 ### Configuration

-`farcasterd` can be configured through a toml file located by default at `~/.farcaster/farcasterd.toml` (for Linux and BSD, macOS will use `/Users/{user}/Library/Application Support/Farcaster/` and see [here](./src/opts.rs) for more platforms specific), if no file is found `farcasterd` is launched with some default values.
+`farcasterd` can be configured through a `.toml` file located by default at `~/.farcaster/farcasterd.toml` (for Linux and BSD, macOS will use `/Users/{user}/Library/Application Support/Farcaster/` and see [here](./src/opts.rs) for more platforms specific).
+If no file is found, `farcasterd` is launched with some default values.
 You can see an example [here](./farcasterd.toml).

 **Syncers**

-Configures daemon's URLs where to connect for the three possible networks: _mainnet_, _testnet_, _local_:
+This entry configures the daemons' connection URLs for the three possible networks: _mainnet_, _testnet_, _local_:

 ```toml
 [syncers.{network}]